globocom/nautilus.js/README.md

 **Middle School**
 ***
-loads as non-blocking, however if have to use an API definition as AMD or commonjs.
-It'll affect all the other scripts (including plugins).
+loads as non-blocking, however one has to use an API definition as AMD or commonjs.
+This affects all the other scripts (including plugins).

 ```html
 <!-- AMD LOADER EXAMPLE -->